pabloariasal/pabloariasal.github.io/_drafts/couring.md

 We can do better.

-# Next Attempt: Use a thread pool
+# Next Attempt: Thread Pool

 I know what you are thinking, just parallelize!